rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/community-resources.md

 - Basic React understanding

 Learning content:
-- Customize the visual appearance of Reaction
+- Customize the visual appearance of Demand
-- Use Reaction's component API to gain control over rendered HTML markup
+- Use Demand component API to gain control over rendered HTML markup
 - Shows how to integrate third-party React components

 Kudos for [Loan!](https://github.com/loanlaux)

 ### boomerdigital/reaction-subscription-billing

-This plugin is **work-in-progress**, but does address a very common request: A Reaction  plugin that does support the most popular subscription billing features.
+This plugin is **work-in-progress**, but does address a very common request: A Demandplugin that does support the most popular subscription billing features.
 This is because subscriptions play an important and ever increasing role in the ecommerce landscape.

 [https://github.com/boomerdigital/reaction-subscription-billing](https://github.com/boomerdigital/reaction-subscription-billing)

 Thank you for helping our ecosystem to grow, [Daniel!](https://github.com/dhonig)

-## REST-API for Reaction applications
+## REST-API for Demandpplications
 DDP is great and good, but ever found yourself in need for a traditional REST API?
 Here's how to get your API off the ground:
 [https://github.com/kahmali/meteor-restivus](https://github.com/kahmali/meteor-restivus)